 Field of Study

-In the Chinese IV course, students continue to develop and refine their proficiency in all four language skills—listening, speaking, reading, and writing—with an emphasis on their ability to interact orally and in writing.
+In this course, students continue to develop and refine their proficiency in all four Mandarin Chinese language skills—listening, speaking, reading, and writing—with emphasis on the ability to interact orally and in writing.

-Students will gain a deeper understanding of the world around them while studying Beijing, facets of China’s traditional culture, social life, hobbies, the environment, work and college, while some familiar themes and topics from Chinese I, Chinese II, and Chinese III may reoccur to be studied in more depth.
+Students gain a deeper understanding of the world around them while studying Beijing, facets of China’s traditional culture, social life, hobbies, the environment, work, and college.
+Some familiar themes and topics from Chinese I, II, and III may recur at the same time.

 Students will learn to communicate using more complex language structures on a variety of topics, focusing on abstract concepts.
-Students will complete a variety of assessments including self-checks, multiple choice and short answer questions, Chinese to English translation, Chinese writing assignments, projects, interviews, oral assessments and discussions.
-Students are expected to study vocabulary on a daily basis for 20-30 minutes and can expect to work 6–10 hours per week on the course, including work outside the school day.
+Students will complete a variety of assessments, including self-checks, multiple-choice and short answer questions, Chinese-to-English translation, Chinese writing assignments, projects, interviews, oral assessments, and discussions.
+Students are expected to study vocabulary on a daily basis for 30 minutes, and students can expect to work 6–10 hours per week on the course, including work outside the school day.

 - Internet access outside of school is necessary for most students to complete the work each week.
 Work at home is allowed and encouraged.
-If home internet is not available, libraries or alternate locations are needed for work completed outside of school.
+If home internet is not available, libraries or alternate locations are needed for work not completed at school.